 In addition to the core set of courses for the profession, students are required to complete a full selection of general education courses in the humanities, business and social science.
 Typical coursework in the funeral home management curriculum can include:

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) reported that employment of funeral directors was expected to increase as fast as the national average for all other occupations between the years 2008 and 2018 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that employment of funeral directors was expected to increase as fast as the national average for all other occupations, at 12%, between the years 2012 and 2022 (www.bls.gov).
 Opportunities were expected to be best for those employees who had a broad education and who had skills in multiple areas of the industry, such as a funeral director with both management and embalming skills.
-The BLS also reported that in 2009, the median annual wage of a funeral director was $54,370.
+The BLS also reported that as of May 2013, the median annual wage of a funeral director was $47,100.

 Related to Funeral Cosmetology Education and Training Program Information

 Certificates, apprenticeships and other degrees in cosmetology and hair styling can be earned primarily at technical and...